 In a standard CFM pump, the suction increases when airflow decreases.

 What CFM Vacuum Pump Do I Need For Automotive?

 1.5 CFM and up should work fine on an automotive air conditioning unit as you’re pulling down a system of smaller capacity.

 Why Do I Need to Change My Vacuum Pump’s Oil?

-Unlike cars, an A C vacuum pump doesn’t have oil filters, so that the oil can become easily contaminated.
-If the oil in your vacuum becomes contaminated from outside materials, you run the risk of reducing your vacuum’s efficiency.
+Unlike cars, an AC vacuum pump doesn’t have oil filters, so the oil can become easily contaminated.
+If the oil in your vacuum becomes contaminated by outside materials, you run the risk of reducing your vacuum’s efficiency.

 Why Is My Vacuum Losing Power?

 One common thing to look for if your vacuum pump seems to be losing power is to check that the hoses are tightly connected.
 If you are still losing power, you might have a leak somewhere and likely need to replace your pump component.